thelia/memo-book/src/05-modules.md

 ## Model

-Your module will maybe need to create tables, generate model classes and interact with Thelia's model.
+Your module may need to create tables, generate model classes and interact with Thelia's model.
+How to do ?

 1. Create the file schema.xml in your Config directory.
-2. Fill schema.xml file, you can find all the information you need in the propel documentation.
+2. Fill schema.xml file, you can find all the information you need in Propel documentation.
-3. Use the CLI tools for generating model and sql (```php Thelia module:generate:model MyModule --generate-sql```).
+3. Use the CLI tools to generate model and sql (```php Thelia module:generate:model MyModule --generate-sql```).

-Note : it's better to put the namespace property on each table attributes instead of the database attribute.
+Note : it's better to put the namespace property on each table attribute instead of the database attribute.

 ## Main class

 The main class in your module is the most important file.
 This class is used when the module is activated or deactivated.

-Most of time this class will have the same name as you module directory.
+Most of the time this class will have the same name as you module directory.
 If my module directory is **Atos**, my main class will be **Atos** too and the full namespace will be **Atos\\Atos**.

-Depending of the type of your module, this class must extends a specific abstract class.
+Depending of the type of your module, this class must extend a specific abstract class.
 Here is a list of all abstract classes :

 * **Thelia\\Module\\AbstractDeliveryModule** : Use this class when you develop a delivery module
 * **Thelia\\Module\\AbstractPaymentModule** : Use this class when you develop a payment module
 * **Thelia\\Module\\BaseModule** : Use this class when you develop a class module

-**AbstractDeliveryModule** and **AbstractPaymentModule** classes extends BaseModule class.
+**AbstractDeliveryModule** and **AbstractPaymentModule** classes extend the BaseModule class.

-Some methods in **BaseModule** can be useful if you want to interact with Thelia during installation or removal process.
+Some methods in **BaseModule** can be useful if you want to interact with Thelia during the installation or the removal process.
 You just have to overload the method you want and implement your code.

 +-----------------+----------------------------------------------------------------------------------------------------+
 |Method           |Description                                                                                         |